PBSA/StreamersEdge/docs/api.md

   "result": true
 }
 ```
-## Auth with twitch code
+## Auth with google code

-<p>After getting a code from twitch (twitch returns user to the redirect url with code), you should send this code to backend for finishing authentication process</p>
+<p>After getting a code from google (google returns user to the redirect url with code), you should send this code to backend for finishing authentication process</p>

 	POST /api/v1/auth/google/code